About Real Cedar

 Why is Western Red Cedar siding seen on cabins in every ski haven from Stowe to Aspen, and beyond?
 We’ve got five reasons Cedar is the material of choice when it comes to building a durable and beautiful home in snowy ski towns everywhere.

-Whether it’s rustic knotty Cedar or clear, Western Red Cedar’s natural warmth pops brilliantly against crisp white snow – making a cabin or home look like the warm, earthy sanctuary it’s meant to be.
+Whether it’s rustic knotty cedar or crisp, elegant clear, Western Red Cedar’s natural warmth pops brilliantly against fresh white snow – making a cabin or home look like the warm, earthy sanctuary it’s meant to be.

 Western Red Cedar also accepts a wide range of finishes, so you have many options when it comes to the appearance of the wood.
-Go for a warm cinnamon hue, ebony stain or leave it to naturally patina to a beautiful silvery shade.
+Go for a warm cinnamon hue, ebony stain or leave it to naturally turn a silvery gray.

 Western Red Cedar is highly versatile because it has its own ingrown preservatives that resist rot, decay and insects.
 This versatility also lends to Cedar’s ability to thrive in any climate – whether it dips below freezing, or is hot and humid.

 Feel good about using Western Red Cedar, as it is one of the most sustainable building materials in the world.
 In fact, more evergreen trees are growing in North America now than there were over 100 years ago.

 If you’re considering Cedar siding for your ski home, or even summer cabin, Western Red Cedar is an investment you will appreciate for years to come – no matter what type of weather comes your way.

 Want featured projects and architect news to your inbox?
 Sign Up Now